albertomorini/rhell/README.md

 WIP

+# TODO

-IDEA: for web widgets => retrieve the favicon and/or title of the webpage
+- IDEA: for web widgets => retrieve the favicon and/or title of the webpage
+- auth
+- widget interactive command send to shell (old walletter)